Our Scholar Network

 Marybeth Lima, PhD

-Marybeth Lima, PhD, PE (professional engineer), CPSI (Certified Playground Safety Inspector) is the Cliff & Nancy Spanier Alumni Professor in Biological & Agricultural Engineering (BAE) at Louisiana State University (LSU) and the Director of the LSU Center for Community Engagement, Learning, and Leadership (CCELL).
+Marybeth Lima, PhD, PE (professional engineer), CPSI (Certified Playground Safety Inspector) is the Cliff & Nancy Spanier Chair in Biological & Agricultural Engineering (BAE) at Louisiana State University (LSU) and the Director of the LSU Center for Community Engagement, Learning, and Leadership (CCELL).
 In 1998, Marybeth established the LSU Community Playground Project, a service-learning program which pairs elementary school and college students to design and build “dream playgrounds” at local public schools.
 These sustained efforts have led to the construction of more than 30 collaboratively designed playgrounds; this program is internationally known, and Lima received the Thomas Ehrlich Civically Engaged Faculty Award from Campus Compact (2007), the highest national honor for a service-learning faculty member in any discipline.
 She has authored or co-authored more than 100 technical publications, including four books.
 Lima is a Fellow of the American Institute of Medical and Biological Engineering and the American Society for Engineering Education.

 Areas of Discipline: Biological & Agricultural Engineering